 You can buy weighted blankets for autism, anxiety and sensory issues online, but they can cost a hundred dollars or more.
-For families on a budget, it may be more practical to learn how to make a DIY weighted blanket.
+For families on a budget, it’s more practical to learn how to make a custom DIY weighted blanket right at home.
+That being said… If you’re looking to buy, you’ll want to see our reviews of the best weighted blankets for adults and weighted blankets for kids on the market!

-What is a Weighted Blanket and Who Uses It?
+What is a Weighted Blanket and Who Are They For?

 A weighted blanket is a heavier than normal bed cover filled with plastic poly pellets.
 Heavy blankets help make anxious, autistic or high-energy children calm so they can sleep.
 Occupational therapists often use weighted blankets to treat children with sensory disorders, but children and adults who experience insomnia or high stress can benefit from replacing a light blanket with a weighted one.